Road Trip from Sydney to Perth

 Continue west along Highway 94 past Southern Cross, until you eventually get to Perth.

-From Sydney, the A32 Detour takes you through the magnificent Blue Mountains National Park.
+From Sydney, this detour takes you through the magnificent Blue Mountains National Park.

 Leave the city along the M4, continuing along the A32 where the motorway ends.
 Take your time winding through this area of outstanding natural beauty as there are plenty of trails to stop and explore along the way.